-The Facilities Manager is responsible for maintaining a safe and healthy physical environment.
+The Facilities Manager is responsible for maintaining a safe and healthy environment.
 Their responsibilities include:

-- Ensuring that buildings, grounds, and equipment are safe and well-maintained. - Conducting regular inspections to identify hazards and ensure compliance. - Coordinating necessary repairs and maintenance to address health and safety concerns. - Working with contractors on site to complete any task in a safe and timely manner - Where appropriate undertake accident investigations in a timely manner - Ensure that all facility staff are trained / competent to carry out all tasks asked off them - Providing appropriate signage and information to promote safety awareness
+- Ensuring that all staff attend both internal and external training according to job roles and operational requirements, or required by legislation - To attend all training sessions as deemed appropriate to their job role and/or required by legislation - Ensuring that buildings, grounds, and equipment are safe and well-maintained. - Conducting regular inspections to identify hazards and ensure compliance. - Coordinating necessary repairs and maintenance to address health and safety concerns. - Working with contractors on site to complete any task in a safe and timely manner - Where appropriate undertake accident investigations in a timely manner - Ensure that all facility staff are trained / competent to carry out all tasks asked off them - Providing appropriate signage and information to promote safety awareness